Elyria Police released an update on the shootings of three Lorain Police officers.

 On July 23, three Lorain police officers were ambushed.

-Officers Phillip Wagner and Peter Gale were eating lunch on River Bend Drive when Parker approached them.
+Officers Phillip Wagner and Peter Gale were eating lunch in a cul-de-sac on River Bend Drive when Parker approached them.

-Lantz said their investigation revealed that the officers were at the scene before Parker arrived.
+Investigators previously believed the suspect was "lying in wait" when the officers arrived.
+But Lantz said the investigation found that the officers were at the scene before Parker arrived.

-Gale fled the gunfire and dispatched other officers to let them know what was happening.
+Gale fled to a safer distance so he could retrieve his rifle and dispatch other officers to let them know what was happening.

 Parker then began pulling weapons out of his vehicle for the impending law enforcement response, Lantz said.